In 1935, employees of the White Motor Company called a strike and new company president Robert Black faced a critical crossroads.

 On the other hand, Robert Black wasn’t that sort of manager.

+No. They took out brooms and started sweeping up.
 Within a week, the strike had resolved.

 Over the next few decades, Robert Black built the company up into a success.
 Says Wikipedia: